Westwood (Campus): History

 The site was originally the Coventry College of Education until its merger with the University in the mid-seventies.

 Halls of Residence

 The eight Halls of Residence have large rooms and so tend to be used by the admissions department at the start of the year to house students who have to share, should a shortage of rooms on campus arise.
 As of 2007 washing machines and dryers were installed in all the Westwood blocks.
-Previously all of Westwood campus were sharing 4 machines in a separate washing building.
+Previously all of the Westwood campus were sharing 4 machines in a separate washing building.
 Former lead singer of The Police, Sting, spent one term at Coventry College of Education, where he stayed in Hampton block.
 It was falsely claimed for many years that he wrote some of The Police's hit singles while living in Hampton, including Every Breath You Take and Roxanne.

 The halls of residence are all named after local locations: